 - Installing an ignition interlock device.

 If the suspension is upheld, you can apply for a hardship license, although you don’t have a guarantee it will be granted.
 An experienced DWI attorney can walk you through the steps you need to take to get a hardship license.
 It includes obtaining expensive, high-risk auto insurance, having an ignition interlock device installed on your car to test your blood alcohol content (BAC) before you start your car, and demonstrating to the court that you need the hardship license to get to work or school.
 If the hardship license is granted, you won’t be able to drive anywhere except these specific locations.
-You’re also required to pay a fee for your hardship license
+You’re also required to pay a fee for your hardship license.

 It’s important to keep in mind that there are defenses to fighting the State’s charges against you, including the ability of your attorney to show there was no probable cause to pull you over for DWI in the first place.
 If you weren’t driving in a questionable or reckless manner, it’s possible your DWI charges could be dropped.
 That’s why it’s always important to have an attorney knowledgeable about Louisiana’s DWI laws.